Claycorp/EntWorld/README.md

 This is a subserver for [Deadpine](http://www.twitch.tv/deadpine), and thus you have to be a twitch subscriber to get whitelisted.

-**This document is update when issues come up, please check back if you have issues.**
+**This document is updated frequently!
+Check back every now and then to keep up to date.**

 Things You Need to know!
 ------------------------